kfields/deeper/docs/usage/quickstart.rst

 Pick: Click on a block

-Stamp: Select the item you want to stamp in the catalog and then click on a block
+Stamp: Choose the stamp tool and then select the item you want to stamp in the catalog and then click on a block